Equinet Africa

 Expanding promising practice on urban health and wellbeing

 EQUINET is supporting a community of practice on promising practice for sustained urban and periurban wellbeing in east and southern Africa to share and review evidence on practice features that could be scaled up across countries.
-Visit the analytic framework that the community of practice is working with, see the report of the regional meeting.
-We On this website you can read new reports published in 2024 on holistic case studies on urban health.
+Visit the analytic framework that the community of practice is working with, see the reports of the regional meetings.
+On this website you can read new reports published in 2024 and 2025 on holistic case studies on urban health.
+In late 2024 we held a regional meeting of the community of practice and produced ten recommendations that are captured in a brief on BUILDING, ENABLING and AMPLIFYING practices in the region that promote urban health.
 Please contact us if you are interested in this area of work and have interesting experience, tools and practice to share.

 Latest Equinet Publications